 - 1) Counterfeit Merchandise Look out for huge and flashy discount ads that direct you to websites that look like legitimate manufacturers.
 If you do receive any inferior/counterfeit products, they could pose significant health risks. - 2) Selling Goods & Services Online Be suspicious of customers offering to pay more than the asking price.
-When selling goods and services online, always confirm that you have received a legitimate payment before you send the product. - 3.)
+When selling goods and services online, always confirm that you have received a legitimate payment before you send the product.
+Fraudsters will also target anyone selling a vehicle online; make sure to use reputable websites if a vehicle history report is required. - 3.)
 Crypto Investments Fraudsters are using social media and fraudulent websites to promote fraudulent crypto investment opportunities.
 Prior to investing, always ask for information on the investment.
 Research the team behind the offering and analyze the feasibility of the project.
 Verify if the company is registered by using the National Registration Tool (www.aretheyregistered.ca). - 4.)
 Romance Scams An attractive fake identity lures you into a web of lies spun with loving messages and sweet promises.
 The fraudsters play on your emotions to get you to send them money for various, convincing reasons.
-Sometimes, a romance scammer will also use you as a money mule in the money laundering process. - 5.)
+Never send money to someone you have never met! - 5.)
 Online Shopping Fraudsters pose as genuine sellers and post fake ads for items that do not exist.
 The listing price for almost any item (e.g. event ticket, rental, vehicle, puppy) is usually too good to be true.
 Research before you buy.
 Whenever possible, exchange goods in person or use your credit card for payment. - 6.)
-Phishing Emails and Texts You may receive messages claiming to be from a recognizable source (e.g. financial institution, telecommunications company, service provider, shipping company, family member or friend) asking you to submit or confirm your information.
-They may even include a malicious link for you to click.
+Cellphone and Internet Service Provider Scam If you are looking to purchase a new cellphone this holiday season, don't fall for an incoming call claiming to be from your service provider.
+Always find the official phone number for your service provider and make the outgoing call.